-Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.
+Java and all Java-based trademarks and logos are trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.

 Adaptec and HostRAID are trademarks of Adaptec, Inc., in the United States, other countries, or both.

 Linux is a trademark of Linus Torvalds in the United States, other countries, or both.